A simple definition of strabismus-strabismus is a misalignment of the eyes.

 The type of strabismus you have can dictate the kind of treatment you need.

 Is lazy eye the same as strabismus?

 Strabismus vs. Amblyopia: What’s the Difference?
 Strabismus is being crossed, while amblyopia is a condition known as lazy eye.
-The two conditions may appear the same to an observer, as amblyopia can also cause one eye to drift inward or outward.
+The two conditions may appear the same to an observer, as amblyopia can also cause one gaze to drift inward or outward.

-Fortunately, both lazy eye and crossed eyes can usually be treated effectively, especially if caught early.
+Fortunately, both lazy and crossed eyes can usually be treated effectively, especially if caught early.
 But as is the case with all functional vision problems, they can be treated at any age.

 Can strabismus be prevented?

 Most cases of strabismus in children have no known cause.
 Additionally, many of the known causes of strabismus cannot be prevented, such as congenital disabilities, genetic conditions, strokes, and other health problems.

 While people can do whatever they can to protect themselves from these possible causes, they may or may not help prevent strabismus.
 However, regular eye exams can help identify the risk of squinting early before it results in complete strabismus.